-- Employees and contractors must not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services' Office of Inspector General; - Direct care staff must not have a finding on the Louisiana State Adverse Action List; - Complete AHA recognized First Aid, CPR and seizure assessment training.
-Psychiatrists, advanced practical registered nurses (APRNs)/clinical nurse specialists (CNSs)/physician assistants (PAs), registered nurses (RNs), and licensed practical nurses (LPNs) are exempt from this training.
-(Refer to Appendix D); - All direct care staff shall receive orientation and training for and demonstrate knowledge of the following, including, but not limited to: - Symptoms of opiate withdrawal; - Drug screen testing and collections; - Current standards of practice regarding opiate addiction treatment; - Poly-drug addiction; and - Information necessary to ensure care is provided within accepted standards of practice. - Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH prior to providing the service.
+- Direct care staff must not have a finding on the Louisiana State Adverse Action List; - Complete AHA recognized First Aid, CPR and seizure assessment training.
+Psychiatrists, advanced practical registered nurses (APRNs)/clinical nurse specialists (CNSs)/physician assistants (PAs), registered nurses (RNs) and licensed practical nurses (LPNs) are exempt from this training.
+(Refer to Appendix D); - All direct care staff shall receive orientation and training for and demonstrate knowledge of the following, including, but not limited to: - symptoms of opiate withdrawal; - drug screen testing and collections; - current standards of practice regarding opiate addiction treatment; - poly-drug addiction; and - information necessary to ensure care is provided within accepted standards of practice; and - Non-licensed direct care staff are required to complete a basic clinical competency training program approved by OBH prior to providing the service.
 (Refer to Appendix D).